Care and maintenance

 • Stains from viscous or solid substances (e.g. candle wax or chewing gum) should first be scraped off the fabric with a blunt knife or spatula.

 • Grease stains should first be carefully dabbed with a sponge or a clean, lint-free cloth that you have previously dipped in warm water and wrung out.
-Always work from the outer edge towards the centre of the stain.
+Always work from the outer edge towards the center of the stain.
 The next step is to treat the stain with a suitable stain remover.

 Attention!